marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/miscellaneous-parameters.rst

   However, on some machines, such as the 80386 and the 680x0, truncation only applies to shift operations and not the (real or pretended) bit-field operations.
 Define ``SHIFT_COUNT_TRUNCATED`` to be zero on such machines.
-Instead, add patterns to the md file that include the implied truncation of the shift instructions.
+Instead, add patterns to the :samp:`md` file that include the implied truncation of the shift instructions.

   You need not define this macro if it would always have the value of zero.